joelparkerhenderson/demo-swift-realm/README.md

 This README describes how to create the project, if you want to try doing it yourself.

+This git repository has multiple git branches, so be sure to get the branch you want:

+  * `swift-4`: Swift version 4, Xcode version 9, iOS version 11.
+These are beta.

+  * `swift-3`: Swift version 3, Xcode version 8, iOS version 10.

+  * `swift-2`: Swift version 2, Xcode version 7, iOS version 9.

 To learn more about Swift and Realm, see the official documentation for [Realm Swift](https://realm.io/docs/swift/latest/)

 ## How to create the project

-1. Launch Xcode and create a new project.
+Launch Xcode and create a new project.
 We call ours "Demo Swift Realm".

   * Need help?
 See our repo [demo_swift_hello_world](https://github.com/joelparkerhenderson/demo_swift_hello_world).

-1. Create a simple way to print some text to the screen, such as a text view with an IBOutlet named "demoTextView".
+Create a simple way to print some text to the screen, such as a text view with an IBOutlet named "demoTextView".

   * Need help?
 See our repo [demo_swift_text_view](https://github.com/joelparkerhenderson/demo_swift_text_view).

-1. Add Realm to the project.
+Add Realm to the project.

   * To add Realm as a dependency, we prefer using Carthage.